keaganluttrell/understock-reviews/README.md

 ## About

 This application uses service oriented architecture and is designed to be a module of a larger web application.
-This reviews service emcompases what you would see in any major eccomerce company today.
-It can handle meta data, reviews, filters by rating, sort by most helpful or most recent and displays a gallery modal view as well.
+This service encompasses what you would see in any major e-commerce website today.
+It can handle meta data, reviews, filters by rating, sort by most helpful or most recent and displays a gallery modal as well.
 This service was built with React, Express, and MongoDB.

 ## Installation